skypilot-org/skypilot/docs/source/examples/batch-inference.rst

 .. _scale-out-to-multiple-nodes:

-Scale out to Multiple Nodes
+Scale Out to Multiple Nodes
 ---------------------------

 To scale out the inference to multiple machines, we can group the data chunks into multiple pieces so that each machine can process one piece.